Dutch court rejects man’s request to be 20 years younger

 - Analysis: Seeking truth, Mueller exposes culture of lies around Trump

-But in a written ruling, the court said Dutch law assigns rights and obligations based on age “such as the right to vote and the duty to attend school.
+The court rejected that argument, saying that unlike in the case of a name or gender, Dutch law assigns rights and obligations based on age “such as the right to vote and the duty to attend school.
 If Mr. Ratelband’s request was allowed, those age requirements would become meaningless.”

+Ratelband, perhaps unsurprisingly given his background as self-described advocate of positive thinking, was undeterred by the court’s rejection and vowed to appeal.

+“This is great!” he said.
+“The rejection of (the) court is great … because they give all kinds of angles where we can connect when we go in appeal.”

 The court said it acknowledged “a trend in society for people to feel fit and healthy for longer, but did not regard that as a valid argument for amending a person’s date of birth.”

+Ratelband also insisted his case did have parallels with requests for name and gender changes.

+“I say it’s comparable because it has to do with my feeling, with respect about who I think … I am, my identity,” he said.

-It said Ratelband failed to convince the court that he suffers from age discrimination.
-It adding that “there are other alternatives available for challenging age discrimination, rather than amending a person’s date of birth.”
+The court said Ratelband failed to convince the judges that he suffers from age discrimination, adding that “there are other alternatives available for challenging age discrimination, rather than amending a person’s date of birth.”